-Simmons and Fletcher has handed dog attack cases in many of the cities and counties across the State of Texas.
+The attorneys at Simmons & Fletcher, P.C., have handed dog attack cases in many of the cities and counties across the State of Texas.
 Our litigation attorney, Paul H. Cannon, has been asked to speak and educate other attorneys on how to handle dog bite cases.
 We have the experience you need to help you with your case.
 Call us for a free no obligation consultation today.

 - What recourse do I have if another dog attacks and injures my dog?

 - Insurance issues in Texas dog bite cases.

 - Katy Municipal Codes relevant to dog bite law

 - Tomball leash laws may help to make up for inadequacies in Texas dog attack laws.

 - Why we need breed-specific legislation in Texas.

 - Houston and surrounding area animal control phone numbers.